Skip to content

 jx:autoRowHeightAuto-fits row height after content is written.
 For cells with wrapped text.Details →

-Don’t be overwhelmed by the list.
+Don’t be overwhelmed by the list of 20 commands.
 Most real-world templates use just jx:area + jx:each, and occasionally jx:if.
-The specialized commands are there when you need them, but you can build powerful reports with just the basics.
+The rest are there when you need them — charts for dashboards, tables for interactive reports, data validation for input forms, protection for compliance documents.

 Start with the most important command — the one you’ll use on every template: